Learn more about how the library works and why we’re defending the freedom the read.

 Q: Is it the library’s job to warn people about the content of books?

 No. The library is not responsible for policing information.
 The government should not dictate what you can or cannot read.
 Freedom of information is the fundamental benefit of living in the United States, where we have protected First Amendment rights.
 The library gives you free access to all information.
-Library leaders do consider the possibility that some of our materials will be acceptable to one person or group, and unacceptable to another.
-It is their mission to provide access to information so that patrons may choose for themselves what they want to read, view, and hear.

 Q: Is our library grooming children to be lesbian, gay, bisexual, transexual, and other things?